Work less, run more

 - Just not supportive enough for me to run in

-I really wanted to like this crop top and think that I would probably have been able to run in it before having a baby, so it would probably work for flatter-chested ladies than me (or for people who are happy to wear it as a crop top over a bra).
-I think this is one of the biggest challenges that the company will need to tackle as getting the right sports bra is a very individual thing.
+I really wanted to like this crop top and think that I would probably have been able to run in it before having a baby.
+It would probably work for flatter-chested ladies than me (or for people who are happy to wear it as a crop top over a bra).
+I think this is one of the biggest challenges that the company will need to tackle.
+Getting the right sports bra is a very individual thing.
 I think I’d prefer shorts to a sports bra as I’m very choosy about what works for me.

 - Nice thick fabric, so they were supportive and not see through